Your ophthalmologist and optometrist working together to provide you the highest quality and convenience.

 Your primary eye care provider will perform the post-operative care.
 Generally, you will be seen on the first post-operative day and then, depending on which surgical procedure was performed, a number of times over the next few weeks and months.

-Oftentimes, you will not return to your surgeon for post-operative visits unless requested by your primary eye care provider.
+Oftentimes, you will not return to your surgeon for post-operative visits unless requested by you or your primary eye care provider.
 If enhancement surgery is required to “fine-tune” the surgical result, then arrangements will be made by your primary eye care provider for this additional “touch-up” procedure.

 We feel that the cooperative management of patients with skilled and knowledgeable primary eye care providers, combined with Dr. Mandel’s surgical expertise, provides patients with the highest quality and most convenient refractive surgery experience.